colinbate/bate.dev/src/content/garden/Backstories.md

 - Bookmarklet to grab current page metadata and push to app

 ### 8. Privacy & Multi-User Support
+- Each library will be single user
-- Optional login for multi-user support
+- Static login for site protection
-- Global book pool with opt-in/opt-out for contributing entries
+- Future support for hosting multiple D1 databases (user per database) with basic login support
-- Books can be marked private to a user even if public version exists
+- Books/series/etc can be exported for sharing across libraries if desired
+- Possible to opt-in to publish certain aspects of your library

+### 9. Sharing & Publishing
+- Tag-based sharing mechanisms
+- Only share what you want, separate from your ability to track

 ---